Psilocybin: New Hope for Dystonia Patients?

 A recovery plan is then devised to help improve all aspects of your nervous system’s health.
 This is very much an active learning process, rather than a passive treatment: you learn to use once again the muscles and nerves that your brain has been avoiding; you recognize habitual movement patterns that are contributing to your dystonia and substitute them with more functional ones; you learn to identify your thought patterns and gain practical skills to help rewire your brain away from anxiety and towards a more intentional and compassionate inner dialogue.
 Throughout the process, a regimen of frequent psilocybin microdosing and more sporadic higher-dosage sessions helps your brain create the new connections it needs.

-Over the course of a few weeks, you notice that you are able to move differently.
+As you progress with your recovery, you notice that you are able to move differently.
 The spasm on the right side of your neck isn’t as strong, and the left side of your neck is more and more available.
-Your neck isn’t as crooked anymore.
+Your head doesn't sit on your neck in that same crooked position anymore.
 When anxious thoughts occur, you are better able to observe them before they escalate into a crisis.
 You have learned that your anxious thoughts are very real, but they’re not necessarily true.
 There is an increasing sense of ease in your life.

 Hope for Dystonia